Water Softener Installation Cost

 If you have old plumbing systems, you may need to budget for some small modifications to enable the installation of your water softener.
 This will increase the overall price.

 Some areas have naturally harder water or additional sediment.
-For these areas, you may need a unit that has a far greater capacity than you may think you need for the size of your home.
+For these areas, you may need a water softener system that has a far greater capacity than you may think you need for the size of your home.
 Again, speak with your plumber for guidance.

 Your water softener must comply with certain building regulations and water bylaws to ensure that it is safe, effective, and compliant in the UK.